cynthialmy/cynthialmy.github.io/resume.md

 [Reference Letters](resources/reference_letters.pdf)

-Feel free to [contact me](mailto:cynthiamengyuanli@gmail.com) for deeper conversations, collaborative ventures, or simply to brainstorm ideas.
+Feel free to [contact me](mailto:cynthiamengyuanli@gmail.com) for deeper conversations, collaborative ventures, or brainstorm ideas.
 Here's to a future where our paths may cross in the pursuit of data-driven innovation!